Begin typing your search above and press return to search. Press Esc to cancel.

 • Model Protection: Safeguarding AI innovations requires new legal approaches:

-• Weight Protection: The protection of model weights and architecture represents a new frontier in intellectual property law.
-This includes developing new mechanisms for securing these valuable assets while promoting innovation17.
+• Weight Protection: The protection of model weights and architecture represents a new frontier in intellectual property law, developing new mechanisms for securing valuable assets while promoting innovation 16

-• Trade Secret Application: Traditional trade secret law is being adapted to protect AI innovations.
-These adaptations must balance intellectual property protection with the need for transparency and accountability18
+• Trade Secret Application: Traditional trade secret law is being adapted to protect AI innovations, balancing intellectual property protection with transparency and accountability needs 17

 Data Protection and Privacy